 Supported Platforms: Windows, macOS, Linux, and Chrome OS

-Concept Draw Pro 11 is one of the most capable diagramming app available in the market today.
+Concept Draw Diagram 12 is one of the most capable diagramming app available in the market today.
 Its native app with beautiful and functional user interface, gives it an edge over its competitors.
 There is also no dearth of features here.
 The software even supports export and import of files in Visio format.
 It also has a great selection of templates which means most of the times you won’t have to create diagrams from scratch, which will save you a lot of time and effort.
-It also has a great selection of powerful and comprehensive drawing tools.
+CDD 12 also has a great selection of powerful and comprehensive drawing tools.
 It also has robust presentation feature built right in the software, so you are always ready for any meeting.
+While it’s costly, it is one of the best Microsoft Visio alternatives on the market right now.

 Native Apps, support for Visio Files, extensive and powerful diagramming tools, a plethora of excellent pre-built templates, presentation ready, rapid flowchart technology, support for floor and building plans creation, Live Objects technology which automatically scrapes and updates the data received from the source file, and more.